-change of horizon.
-It can mean that one begins to belong to a different social group or, if one's group remains the same, that one begins to belong to it in a new way.
+It follows that conversion involves more than a change of horizon.
+It can mean that one begins to belong to a different social group or, if one's group terms remains the same, that one begins to belong to it in a new way.
 Again, the group will bear witness to its founder or founders whence originated and are preserved its high seriousness and mature wisdom.

-Finally, the witness it bears will be efficacious in the measure that the group is dedicated not to its own interests but to the welfare of mankind.
-But how the group is constituted, who was the founder to whom it bears witness, what are the services it renders to mankind, these are questions not for the fifth functional specialty, foundations, but for the sixth, doctrines.
+Finally, the witness it bears will be efficacious in the measure that the group is dedicated not to its own interests but to the welfare of to whom it bears witness, what are the services it renders to mankind, these are questions not for the fifth functional specialty, foundations, but for the sixth, doctrines.